 Our constant companions were kingfishers darting along the whole way and a great blue heron around every bend.
 There were plenty of other birds and birdsong was always in the air, including an owl, hawks and various heron and egrets.

 We saw at least a dozen alligators, most on the small side, and a few cows.
 On previous trips where we paddled a more northern stretch and camped, we saw deer several times and a wild boar.

 The Peace River is a popular river with folks who have little paddling experience.
 It makes a good intro river.
 There are no obstacles, so steering is minimal.
 With low-water conditions, common in the winter, there’s a gentle current so paddling is easy.
 There are alligators, but the river is wide enough that if you’re afraid of them, you can keep your distance.

 Peace River camping

 The Peace River is popular for canoe campers and kayak campers.
-It’s the rare place were you can canoe-camp in the area below Orlando.
+It’s the rare place were you can canoe-camp in the area south of Orlando.
 Campers often paddle the Zolfo Springs to Gardner stretch, which is 19.5 miles.
 It’s easy to find primitive campsites here, as the river has lower banks adjoining grassy meadows.
-(I also think that makes it a little less scenic.)
+(I also think that makes this section a little less scenic.)